The best 6 cloud storage solutions for Windows users

-Available from the folks responsible for producing windows in the first place, One Drive may not be quite as polished or as feature-rich as options like Dropbox and Google Drive – but it definitely ranks right up there as far as overall safety, security, and speed is concerned.
+Available from the folks responsible for producing windows in the first place, One Drive may not be quite as polished or as feature-rich as options like Dropbox and Google Drive – but it ranks right up there as far as overall safety, security, and speed are concerned.

 You’ll pay $70 for 1 TB of One Drive space (quite a bit more money and less storage than Amazon Drive), but you also get a year of Office 365 software thrown in for this price tag as well – making it very much worthwhile.

-Another relative newcomer to the world of cloud-based storage, this is a relatively simple and straightforward to set up and establish Windows-based platform that is going to effortlessly integrate with your physical storage solutions as well as your mobile devices.
+This cloud-based back-up is relatively simple and straightforward to set up and establish.
+A Windows-based platform that is going to effortlessly integrate with your physical storage solutions as well as your mobile devices.

-Make sure you check out my review about them here.
+Make sure you check out the review about Backblaze here.

-At the same time, this services the utmost secure and protected encryption that I’ve encounter.
+At the same time, these services the utmost secure and protected encryption that I’ve encountered.

-They even setup a contest for hackers to try to breach their security and encryption flaw.
+They even set up a contest for hackers to try to breach their security and encryption flaws.
 Winners take the prizes but fortunately, the prize remains open until now.

-I can only foresee the service can only continues to get better and better every day.
+I can only foresee the service can only continue to get better and better every day.
 You can’t beat the price on the services, either!

-Windows users have plenty of options to pick and choose from (maybe more options than any other OS user, Linux and Mac I’m referring though).
+Windows users have plenty of options to pick and choose from.
+(Maybe more options than any other OS user, Linux, and Mac I’m referring to though).